roywaterman/pynet-python/README.md

-# pynet-python
-Python Network Automation

-# Making a change to the readme file on GitHub
+Python Network Automation Plus Course by Kirk Byers You can sign up Python, in addition to Ansible & Nornir courses over at https://pynet.twb-tech.com/

+The files contained here are my own solutions to Kirk's exercises